njtrettel/TECDP-terraform-training/docs/day2/exercises.md

 <details><summary>Not sure how?</summary>

-Add a new file called `_varibles.tf`.
+Add a new file called <code>_variables.tf</code>.
 Inside that file, add the variable block:

 <pre>
 variable "env" {